Jai975/P2P-File-System/README.md

 Example - java Server 0

-Inorder to run multiple peers concurrentlt we should replicate all the files to a seperate directory and should start Server from there.
+Inorder to run multiple peers concurrently we should replicate all the files to a seperate directory and should start Server from there.

 Upon starting the server Login and Register options will be displayed